Software documentation for management, scheduling, and optimization of field operations

 PowerBI report

-On your dashboard blank sheet, you will notice 3 buttons on the left:
+On your dashboard blank sheet, you will see 3 buttons on the left:

 Power BI source .csv

-• The first one allows you to edit your report (visuals: graphs, texts, etc.)
+• The first one lets you edit your report (visuals: graphs, texts, etc.)

-• The second one allows you to modify your data and create calculated fields (for example, a new column)
+• The second one lets you edit your data and create calculated fields (for example, a new column)

 Pie Charts